Minnesota hospital errors rose slightly over past 4 years

 ST. PAUL, Minn. — An annual report says medical errors reported by Minnesota hospitals and surgical centers have been rising slightly for the past four years, and the number of resulting deaths rose in 2017.

-The state health department's 14th annual Adverse Health Events report tracks errors that risk patient harm.
-Of the 341 adverse events reported, 103 resulted in serious injuries and 12 led to deaths, compared with four deaths in 2016.
+The state health department's 14th annual report on errors tracks those that risk patient harm.
+Of the 341 reported, 103 resulted in serious injuries and 12 led to deaths, compared with four deaths in 2016.

-The most common adverse events remain pressure ulcers, also known as bedsores, which accounted for 59 percent of the events.
+The most common errors remain pressure ulcers, also known as bedsores, which accounted for 59 percent.
 Pressure ulcers declined slightly to 120 last year as the department and care centers worked to reduce them.

+But falls rose for the second straight year to 77 severe injuries, the second-highest total since 2008.

+"Some of these falls with injuries are occurring almost when a person is getting ready to go home," said Dr. Timothy Morgenthaler, chief patient safety officer for the Mayo Clinic in Rochester.
+"They're feeling close to their independent selves."

 StarTribune.com welcomes and encourages readers to comment and engage in substantive, mutually respectful exchanges over news topics.
 Commenters must follow our Terms of Use.